-If you have been in a car accident, how does the law determine who is at fault?
+If you have been in a St. Louis Car Crash, how does the law determine who is at fault?

 When you are involved in an accident with another car or even multiple cars, someone is responsible for the car accident.
 They are said to be at “fault.”
 It is the determination of who is at fault that decides who is responsible and liable for any damages to either property or otherwise.
 There are several factors that are taken into account when determining negligence or fault in any car collision.